wein.plus

 Pierce Disease - Blattsymptome und Glassy Winged Sharpshooter (Zikade)

 At the end of the 1990s, the disease became more prevalent again.
-US Vice President Al Gore approved emergency aid totalling 36 million dollars at the end of 2000 and declared a state of emergency (agricultural) for California.
-In 2014, PD caused the Californian wine industry a loss of US$ 104 million.
-The disease is not yet present in Europe.
-The cooler climate probably prevents it from spreading northwards.
-However, if climate change should cause it to do so (which is highly likely), it is mainly Mediterranean regions that are at...
+In 2000, US Vice President Al Gore approved emergency aid totalling 36 million dollars and declared a state of emergency for California.
+I 2014, PD caused the Californian wine industry a loss of US$ 104 million.
+It does not yet occur in Europe.
+The cooler climate presumably prevents it from spreading northwards.
+Climate change is now...

 Voices of our members